TomoBossi/playlist_yt/README.md

+Clicking or tapping the screen will play the next song.
-For now, the player can be controlled using keyboard only:
+Other than that, for now the player can be controlled using keyboard only:
  - A-D to play previous/next track
  - S-W to lower/increase volume by 5%
  - Q-E to go back/fast-forward 5 seconds